bscan/PerlNavigator/README.md

 ### Perl Critic Customization
 You should specify a Perl::Critic profile via `perlnavigator.perlcriticProfile`.
-If this is not set, it will check for `~./perlcriticrc`.
+You can use `$workspaceFolder` as a place holder here.
+If perlcriticProfile is not set, it will check for `~./perlcriticrc`.
 If that also does not exist, a default profile will be used.
 This default profile is not very strict.
 The default severities are reasonable, (primarily used for coloring the squiggly underlines) but you can change `perlnavigator.severity1` through severity5.
 Allowable options are error, warning, info, and hint.